suborbital/grav/README.md

 ![logo_transparent](https://user-images.githubusercontent.com/5942370/88551418-d623ea00-cff0-11ea-87d8-e9b94174aaa2.png)

 Grav is an embedded distributed messaging library for Go applications.
-Grav allows interconnected components of your systems to communicate effectively in a reliable, asynchronous manner.
-HTTP and RPC are hard to scale well in modern distributed systems, and Grav is designed to be performant and resilient in various distributed environments.
+Grav allows interconnected components of your system to communicate effectively in a reliable, asynchronous manner.
+HTTP and RPC are hard to scale well in modern distributed systems, so we created Grav to add a performant and resilient messaging system to various distributed environments.

 Grav's main purpose is to act as a flexible abstraction that allows your application to discover and communicate using a variety of protocols without needing to re-write any code.